Economic inequality: Globalization

-Gender
+Gender pay gap

 In many countries, there is a gender pay gap in favor of males in the labor market.
 Several factors other than discrimination contribute to this gap.
-On average, women are more likely than men to consider factors other than pay when looking for work, and may be less willing to travel or relocate.
+On average, women are more likely than men to consider factors other than pay when looking for work and may be less willing to travel or relocate.
 Thomas Sowell, in his book Knowledge and Decisions, claims that this difference is due to women not taking jobs due to marriage or pregnancy.
 A U.S. Census's report stated that in US once other factors are accounted for there is still a difference in earnings between women and men.

-A study done on three post-soviet countries Armenia, Georgia, and Azerbaijan reveals that gender is one of the driving forces of income inequality, and being a female have significant negative effect on income, when other factors are held equal.
+A study done on three post-soviet countries Armenia, Georgia, and Azerbaijan reveals that gender is one of the driving forces of income inequality, and being female has a significant negative effect on income when other factors are held equal.
 The results show more than 50% gender pay gap in all three countries.
 These findings are because usually employers tend to avoid hiring women because of possible maternity leave.
 Other reason for this can be occupational segregation, which implies that women are usually accumulated in lower-paid positions and sectors, such as social services and education.